python/cpython/Doc/c-api/exceptions.rst

 .. c:function:: void Py_ReprLeave(PyObject *object)

-   Ends a :c:func:`Py_ReprEntr`.
-Must be called once for each invocation of :c:func:`Py_ReprEntr` that returns zero.
+   Ends a :c:func:`Py_ReprEnter`.
+Must be called once for each invocation of :c:func:`Py_ReprEnter` that returns zero.

 .. _standardexceptions: